 Fall 2019-Present: Bridges Summer Research Program for Community College Students, Professional and Career Development Facilitator, Purchase College, SUNY.

-Fall 2019-Present: Chairperson, Faculty and Student Disciplinary Committee and Title IX sub-committee, Kingsborough Community College.
+Fall 2019-Spring 2020: Chairperson, Faculty and Student Disciplinary Committee and Title IX sub-committee, Kingsborough Community College.

 Fall 2018-Spring 2019: Committee Member, Academic Master Planning (AMP) Committee, Kingsborough Community College.

 Fall 2017-Spring 2020: Coordinator of College Now Program in Behavioral Sciences, Kingsborough Community College.

 Fall 2015-Spring 2020: Co-facilitator of LGBTQ Safe Zone Training Program, Kingsborough Community College.

 Spring 2013-Present: Member of Society for Qualitative Inquiry in Psychology (SQIP)

 Summer 2008-Present: Society for the Psychological Study of Social Issues (SPSSI)